AdobeDocs/experience-manager-65.en/help/assets/video.md

 For desktop and mobile adaptive video streaming, the videos used for bit rate switching are based on all MP4 videos in the Adaptive Video Set.

-Video playback occurs using either HLS or DASH, or progressive video download.
+Video playback occurs using either DASH or HLS, or progressive video download.
 In prior versions of Experience Manager, such as 6.0, 6.1, and 6.2, videos were streamed over HTTP.

-However, in Experience Manager 6.3 and on, videos are now streamed over HTTPS (that is, HLS or DASH) because the DM gateway service URL always uses HTTPS as well.
+In Experience Manager 6.3 and on, videos are now streamed over HTTPS (that is, DASH or HLS) because the DM gateway service URL always uses HTTPS as well.
 There is no customer impact in this default behavior.
-That is, video streaming will always occur over HTTPS unless it is not supported by the browser. (see the following table).
+That is, video streaming always occurs over HTTPS unless it is not supported by the browser. (see the following table).
 Therefore,

 * If you have an HTTPS website with HTTPS video streaming, streaming is fine.
 * If you have an HTTP website with HTTPS video streaming, streaming is fine and there are no mixed content issues from the web browser.

-HLS is an Apple standard for adaptive video streaming that automatically adjusts playback based on network bandwidth capacity.
+DASH is the international standard and HLS is an Apple standard, and both are used for adaptive video streaming.
+Both technologies automatically adjust playback based on network bandwidth capacity.
 It also lets the customer "seek" to any point in the video without the need to wait for the rest of the video to download.

 Progressive video is delivered by downloading and storing the video locally on a user's desktop system or mobile device.